-Chrisoula Lionis is a writer and curator based between Athens and Manchester.
+Chrisoula Lionis is a writer and cultural producer based between Athens and Manchester.
 Working in the area of cultural politics, Lionis holds a PhD in Visual Culture (UNSW Australia, 2013) and is the author of Laughter in Occupied Palestine: Comedy and Identity in Art and Film (I.B.
 Tauris, 2016).
 She has published widely including in journals Social Text and the Middle East Journal for Culture and Communication and has curated projects including Beyond the Last Sky: Contemporary Palestinian Art and Video (Australian Centre for Photography, 2012).
 Lionis’ has held several international teaching and research positions, including at the National Institute for Experimental Arts (UNSW Australia) in Sydney, and at the Department of Social Anthropology, Panteion University of Social and Political Sciences in Athens.
-Lionis is currently a Marie Sklodowska-Curie Research Fellow at the School of Arts, Languages and Cultures at the University of Manchester, where she is working on the Horizon2020 project Laughing in an Emergency: Humour, Cultural Resilience and Contemporary Art.
+Lionis is the Co-director of the pedagogical platform Artists for Artists and is currently a Marie Sklodowska-Curie Research Fellow at the School of Arts, Languages and Cultures at the University of Manchester, where she PI on the Horizon2020 project Laughing in an Emergency: Humour, Cultural Resilience and Contemporary Art.

 Doctor of Philosophy (Visual Culture), UNSW Australia (2009-2013) Thesis: Punchline: The Emergence of Humour in Palestinian Art and Film

 Bachelor of Art Theory (Honours, Class 1), UNSW Australia (2003-2007)